 That’s great.
 What I’m hearing is even though there’s been a lot of uncertainty and maybe a lag in our ability to really predict what will happen next and how we can accommodate that, cities should still be actively planning for the future as if there’s that continued ability to get funding and support, and to be able to continue to do their projects.
 Because the lack of a plan is probably more terrifying than having a plan that maybe has to be slightly adjusted to accommodate any new changes in our environment.

 Thanks to everybody for joining me today.
-This was the capital improvement planning podcast with some experts from Snyder & Associates in our municipal engineering services.
+This was the capital improvement planning podcast with experts from Snyder & Associates in our municipal engineering services.
 They can help you with all of your capital improvement planning needs as we go into planning for budgets for fiscal year 2022 and as we continue to work towards providing the best services possible for our clients.
 Thank you.